stephenstuder/reformatting-accessibility-seo-friendly/README.md

 * Fixed a broken menu scroll by adding a missing id to the associated content
 * Added meta description and viewport for SEO purposes, also added a descriptive title
 * Renamed css classes to describe what they with the next programmer in mind
+* I read that rem is more accessible than px for fonts so i converted all font-sizes to rem.

 ## Stylistic Changes :art:
 * Made the padding consistent for the content areas.
 The services area had 50px and the benefits area had 20px.
 I upped benefits to 50px to be more consistent